What is God like?

 People find it easier to believe God kills and hurts people than that HE heals and wants to take care of them

 They find it easier to believe that God wants them poor, than to believe that He will meet their needs and prosper them

-They find it easier to believe that God is their problem, is standing in the way of their progress or answered prayer than to believe that God answers prayer and will bless and take care of you!
+Believing God is the problem, standing in the way of our progress or answered prayer, is easier to believe than that God answers prayer and will bless and take care of you.

 The moment anyone wants to try to point out something positive about God, there is always someone standing close by who will quickly jump in with a, ‘yes but… what about this or that…?’

 I am sure that even when this article is read, there will be those who immediately think of all the reasons it is NOT true!
 Some of them will come up with one or maybe two scriptures to try to disprove the whole load of scriptures contained in this article!

 The problem is people try to set scripture up against scripture, rather than trying to understand how the Bible fits together.

 It amazes me how people will hold to ONE scripture that they think defends their position and as a result not listen to a whole load of scriptures that says the opposite.
 No matter how many scriptures you show them, they keep pulling back onto ‘their one’, as if their ‘one’ is THE final say on the subject.

 They think they can deny everything else the Bible is saying, because they have found ONE scripture to defend their negative way of thinking on the subject.